Devisualization/util/README.md

 Utility code used within Devisualization projects
 ====
 **TODO:**
-- Wrapper functions only go up to 1.5
-	Based upon [DOOGLE's wrapper code](https://raw.githubusercontent.com/rikkimax/DOOGLE/master/source/OpenGL/doogle/overloads/wrappers.d)
+- Wrapper functions only go up to 1.5 (without legacy functions) Based upon [DOOGLE's wrapper code](https://raw.githubusercontent.com/rikkimax/DOOGLE/master/source/OpenGL/doogle/overloads/wrappers.d)
 - Structify, not started but DOOGLE does have a start on it